Readonly

 after writable.end()

-been flushed, for this use
+has been flushed, for this use

 writable.writableFinished